-- A. Polls.
-For purposes of voting by mail, the homes of Registered Voters shall be considered polling places. - B. Timing of Mail-In Ballots. - 1.
-Mailing of Ballots.
-Ballots shall be mailed to all Registered Voters on a date to be determined by the Election Board, but no later than fifteen (15) business days before Election Day for any given Election.
-It is the responsibility of the Registered Voter to notify the Election Board of lost or missing Ballots and, subject to approval by the Election Board, to obtain replacement ballots. - 2.
+A. Polls.
+For purposes of voting by mail, the homes of Registered Voters shall be considered polling places.

+B. Timing of Mail-In Ballots.

+- 1. Mailing of Ballots.
+Ballots shall be mailed to all Registered Voters on a date to be determined by the Election Board, but no later than thirty (30) business days before Election Day for any given Election.
+It is the responsibility of the Registered Voter to notify the Election Board through the Election Board email or by calling and leaving a voice message on the official Election Board phone number, when the Registered Voter has lost or is missing their Ballot and, subject to approval by the Election Board, to obtain replacement ballots. - 2.
 Receiving ballots.
-In order for a Registered Voter's votes to be counted in a given
+In order for a Registered Voter's votes to be counted in a given Election, completed Mail-In Ballots must be received by the Election Board at its mailing address before noon on Election Day.
+It is the responsibility of the Registered

-Election, completed Mail-In Ballots must be received by the Election Board at its mailing address before noon on Election Day.
-It is the responsibility of the Registered Voter to verify that his or her ballot is mailed in a timely fashion to meet the established voting deadlines.
+Voter to verify that his or her ballot is mailed in a timely fashion to meet the established voting deadlines.

-- C. Completing Mail-In Ballot.
-With regard to an Election, a Registered Voter shall receive by mail an envelope labeled "Official Election Envelope," an envelope labeled "Secrecy Envelope," one Mail-In Ballot, and instructions for completing the Ballot.
-Upon completing the Ballot, the Voter shall take the following steps to complete the voting process for Mail-In Ballots: - 1.
-Please mark your choice(s) clearly for the Candidate of your choosing. - 2.
-Fold the ballot, place the ballot in the envelope labeled "Secrecy Envelope" and then close and seal the envelope. - 3.
-Place the "Secrecy Envelope" in the "Official Election Ballot Envelope", close and seal the "Official Election Ballot Envelope", and mail the envelope to the Election Board. - D. Replacement Ballots for Good Cause.
+- c.
+Completing Mail-In Ballot.
+With regard to an Election, a Registered Voter shall receive by mail an envelope labeled "Official Election Envelope," an envelope labeled "Secrecy Envelope," one Mail-In Ballot, and instructions for completing the Ballot. - D. Replacement Ballots for Good Cause.
 A Registered Voter may upon a showing of good cause, request a replacement Ballot.
 The Voter must notify the Election Board of their need for a replacement Ballot not less than fifteen (15) business days before the Election Day.
 The Election Board may, in its discretion and based upon good cause shown, issue a replacement Ballot to the Voter.
 The Election Board shall keep a list of Registered Voters to whom replacement Ballots are issued and use appropriate technology to prevent a Registered Voter from voting twice in the same Election.